Partner current account: operation and taxation

 • Directors and Directors-General of an SA and LOCK: titleContent.

-However, legal person (i.e. a business) may have a current account receivable.
+On the other hand, a legal person (i.e. a business) may have a current account receivable.
 This is common among business groups.

 Please note